Contributors guidance

 GSoC libssh organization administrators:

-- Jakub Jelen (jjelen or jakuje on IRC or Matrix)
+- Jakub Jelen (jakuje on Matrix)

 - Anderson Sasaki (toshisasaki on Matrix)